-The Target of Evaluation (TOE) comprises four products: the SA23YR48B, SB23YR48B, SA23YR80B, and SB23YR80B.
+The Target of Evaluation (TOE) comprises two products: the SA23YR18A and the SB23YR18A.

-All 4 products share the same hardware design, and the same maskset.
-The different derivates differ only on the available memory size, and on the associated cryptographic library, as detailed here below:
+Both products share the same hardware design, and the same maskset.
+The different derivates differ only on the associated cryptographic library, as detailed here below:

 Table 1.
 Products of the TOE